jovotech/learn-jovo/courses/project-3-podcast-player/step-5-episode-list.md

 # Step 5: Storing and Retrieving Multiple Episodes

-In this step, we will build a system to store and retrieve the episodes of our podcast.
+In this step, we will build a system to store and retrieve the episodes of our podcast on Amazon Alexa and Google Assistant.

 * [Storing the Episodes](#storing-the-episodes)
 * [Retrieving the Episodes](#retrieving-the-episodes)